 But be warned: the real picture about the underlying strength of the auto industry will only emerge towards autumn.
 At that time the seasonal adjustments assume that the layed-off workers for the summer break are being re-hired again.
 While this may also be true this year, I do not expect this seasonal pattern to be as pronounced as is usually the case.

-where as there are the same phenomenons at work) promises to be positive and likely even significantly so due to the less pronounced seasonal drop in production during the summer months.
+Overall, Q3 GDP growth in the US (and likely elsewhere as there are the same phenomenons at work) promises to be positive and likely even significantly so due to the less pronounced seasonal drop in production during the summer months.
 This should underpin risky assets in the short term.

 I have to admit that while I expect the current upward movement across risky assets to be a 1-2 weeks phenomenon with the potential for new highs in equity markets (see here), the risk has grown somehwat that this move will be more pronounced and last a little longer.